-Brush Clearance

-The primary preventative wildfire measure in parks is brush clearance (for more information see Ordinance No. 185789).
+During the brush clearance process, RAP balances addressing public safety with preserving wildlife habitat.
+Bird surveys are done Brush Clearance in some parks, especially those with sensitive habitats.
+This ensures that work crews follow best The primary preventative wildfire measure in management practices and allow for a buffer to parks is brush clearance (for more information avoid disturbing wildlife. see Ordinance No. 185789).
 Brush clearance occurs yearly in all parks, May through August, and the ordinance outlines acceptable equipment and conditions for it to occur.
 RAP Maintenance Supervisors in each district assess the need for brush clearance to stay in compliance with LAFD policies on wildfire safety.
 RAP solicits vendors to complete the necessary work, including tree removal and brush clearance.
 After a vendor is chosen, RAP ensures the work has been done to their specifications.
 Each year, the LA Fire Department ensures the parks are in compliance.